nbNoemi/Group-Project-Diabetes/README.md

 # Group-Project-Diabetes
 This repository contains the work of group 21 consisting of Janet Patrizio, Noah Planzi, Oliver Perozzi and Noemi Brenner.
-Each of the 4 models has its own script and the order is as follows:
+Within the project there are four scripts for the models (one for each model) and one script for data exploration.
+The models used are:
-  - code.ipynb
+- logistic regression
-  - LR.ipynb
+- decision tree
-  - Decison tree.ipynb
+- random forest
-  - Random Forest.ipynb
+- neural network.
-  - Neural_network.ipynb
+In addition, there is also a further script with additional models that were tested along the way.